vbiancacci/warwick-legend/README.md

 /WLGD/detector/With_NeutronModerators 1         # using the moderator design with the tubes right around the re-entrance tubes
 /WLGD/step/getDepositionInfo 1                  # save the information of multiplicity and total energy deposited in detectors
 /run/initialize
-/WLGD/generator/setGenerator BoratedPENeutrons  # set the primary generator to the (Alpha,n) generator in the moderators /run/beamOn 1000000
+/WLGD/generator/setGenerator ModeratorNeutrons  # set the primary generator to the (Alpha,n) generator in the moderators /run/beamOn 1000000
 ```